hashicorp/terraform-provider-azurerm/website/docs/r/batch_pool.html.markdown

 * `resource_file` - (Optional) One or more `resource_file` blocks that describe the files to be downloaded to a compute node.

+* `container_configuration` - (Optional) A `container_configuration` block that describes the container settings for the start task.

+---

+A `container_configuration` block within a `start_task` block supports the following:

+* `image_name` - (Required) The image name of the container.
+Changing this forces a new resource to be created.

+* `registry` - (Required) A `registry` block for the container registry.
+Changing this forces a new resource to be created.

+* `working_directory` - (Required) The working directory for the container.
+Can be set to `ContainerImageDefault` or `TaskWorkingDirectory`.

+~> **Please Note:** If `working_directory` is set to `ContainerImageDefault`, this directory will not contain the resource files downloaded by Batch.

+* `container_run_settings` - (Optional) Run settings for the container

+---

+A `registry` block supports the followin:

+* `registry_server` - (Optional) The container registry URL.
+The default is "docker.io".
+Changing this forces a new resource to be created.

+* `user_name` - (Optional) The user name to log into the registry server.
+Changing this forces a new resource to be created.

+* `password` - (Optional) The password to log into the registry server.
+Changing this forces a new resource to be created.

 ---

 A `user_identity` block supports the following: